If you are programmer, then you will find this page to be a useful collection of

 One of the main advantages of LibGDX is that it is cross-platform.
-This is a major feature of all Indie game engines these days, like Unity, Godot or Cocos2D-X. If you are going to work with professional game development tools, you should learn how cross-platform development works.
+This is a major feature of all Indie game engines these days, like Unity or Godot, or even SDL.
+If you are going to work with professional game development tools, you should learn how cross-platform development works.

 You may have thought that you have written cross-platform software before.
 Isn’t that the whole point of Java’s compile-once, run everywhere?
 However, true cross-platform development is much more complicated.
 MacOS laptops do not have a touch screen and iPhones do not have a physical keypad or mouse, so it is impossible to write one piece of software that runs on both.
 In cross-platform development you have to break up your software into shared code, which is the same for all platforms, and platform-specific code like user input handlers.